-It is NOT possible to generate HHO at a rate fast enough to be used as the primary fuel.
+It is NOT possible to generate hydrogen at a rate fast enough to be used as the primary fuel.

 Our equipment is an inexpensive retrofit, compatible with any vehicle type and size.

 Hydrogen assists the combustion process of the existing fuel.
 Although you will enjoy substantial fuel savings, you will still have to use the primary fuel.